twoteesbrett/Spectrum.Ird/README.md

 ## IRD Number
 ### Validation
-Create an instance of the `IRDNumber` class with an IRD Number expressed as a `long` data type.
+Create an instance of the `IrdNumber` class with an IRD Number expressed as a `long` data type.
 Call the `IsValid()` method to validate it.

 ```csharp
 var irdNumber = new IrdNumber(49091850);